-The C-side transaction pipes API could also conceivably be used to build alternative native HVL object-oriented interfaces such as OSCI-TLM interfaces.
+The C-side transaction pipes API could also conceivably be used to build alternative native HVL object-oriented interfaces such as Accellera Systems Initiative's SystemC-TLM interfaces.

 While not required, it is possible to implement pipes as a reference model of library functions of source code built over basic DPI function calls.
 As such they can be made to run on any DPI compliant software simulator.